healthykitchen101/healthykitchen101.com/ice-makers/tests/bullet/ice-quality.md

 Two portable ice makers getting readied for testing.

 Portable or countertop ice makers come in a number of designs which make specific types of ice.
-Generally, the most affordable type of countertop ice maker is a bullet ice maker.
-These types of machines typically make small and large ice bullets.
+Generally, the most affordable type of countertop ice maker is a bullet ice making machine.
+These typically make small and large ice bullets.
 Our ice quality test focuses on the large ice bullets since these are generally preferred to the smaller ones and are a better measure of the machine's best performing benchmark.

 How Are Ice Bullets Made?
 -------------------------